You have all the software you need to build a contract lifecycle management system for your business.

-In this guide, you’ll learn what contract management software is and why you should use Office 365 to build your own contract lifecycle management (CLM) tool.
+In this guide, you’ll learn what contract management software is and why you should use platforms like Office 365, Salesforce, or your existing G Suite to build your own contract lifecycle management (CLM) tool.

 What is Contract Management Software?

 As the name suggests, contract management software (CMS) is a tool that allows you to manage every stage of your contracts easily.
 Contract management generally relies on contract management software supported by computer programs, data, and libraries.